maxfilov/jmrg/README.md

 ## Usage

-To use `jmrg`, simply specify the input files as command line arguments and redirect the output to a file or another command.
+To use `jmrg`, specify the input files as command line arguments and redirect the output to a file or another command.
 For example:
 ```shell
 jmrg input1.ndjson input2.ndjson > output.ndjson